andreyserdjuk/git-rest/README.md

 # git-rest

-Provides REST access to Git repositories.
+Provides REST access to Git functionality.
 Based on express and simple-git.

 Run application: